Spock's Brain: Production

-The episode was written by former Star Trek producer Gene L. Coon under the pen name "Lee Cronin".
+Although the episode's story and teleplay were formally attributed under Writers Guild of America West rules to former Star Trek producer Gene L. Coon (who specifically wrote its germinal pitch; initial story outline; and a sequence of first, second and revised second draft teleplays) under his "Lee Cronin" pseudonym (intended to telegraph his dissatisfaction with the final episode [while likely also attenuating potential career setbacks from his propinquity to the work] in a manner analogous to the Alan Smithee and Cordwainer Bird pseudonyms), incipient showrunner Fred Freiberger contributed a revised story outline in between Coon's first and second drafts that radically altered the gestation of the episode.
+Thereafter, the final draft teleplay was written by Freiberger-era story editor Arthur H. Singer.
+Freiberger finally contributed a revised final-draft teleplay and additional page revisions during the production period.

+In Coon's April 1968 story outline, Spock's brain is taken by a group of Nefelese antagonists (led by a male named Ehr Von) during a survey of the surface of an asteroid.
+There is no reference to the Teacher.
+Upon making contact with Spock's brain, Kirk instructs the brain to go into the slon porra, a Vulcan state of complete mental control.
+Although McCoy studies advanced Nefelese medical techniques that ultimately enable the restoration of Spock's body (in tandem with his preexisting knowledge of Vulcan and human medicine), this is done without any human–machine interface.
+Additionally, upon the completion of the surgery, Spock experiences side effects due to the reversal of several nerve endings, forcing him to laugh when he wants to sneeze; these complications (constituting a soupçon of Coon's characteristic levity) are ultimately surmounted through his mental discipline.

 Reception

-The episode is generally regarded by most fans, and those who took part in its production, as the worst episode of the series.
-William Shatner called this one of the series' worst episodes, calling the episode's plot a "tribute" to NBC executives who slashed the show's budget and placed it in a bad time slot.
-Leonard Nimoy wrote: "Frankly, during the entire shooting of that episode, I was embarrassed—a feeling that overcame me many times during the final season of Star Trek."
+The episode is generally regarded by fans, and those who took part in its production, as the worst episode of the series.
+William Shatner described it as one of the series' worst episodes, calling the plot a "tribute" to NBC executives who slashed the show's budget and placed it in a bad time slot.
+Leonard Nimoy wrote: "Frankly, during the entire shooting of that episode, I was embarrassed —a feeling that overcame me many times during the final season of Star Trek."

-Zack Handlen of The A.V.
-Club gave the episode a "D" rating, describing the writing as bad and repetitive and the direction as weak.
+Zack Handlen, of The A.V.
+Club, gave the episode a "D" rating, describing the writing as bad and repetitive and the direction as weak.
 He added that it had its funny moments and some parts had "a lumpy B-movie charm".

 In his book What Were They Thinking?
-The 100 Dumbest Events in Television History, author David Hofstede ranked the episode at #71 on the list.
+The 100 Dumbest Events in Television History, author David Hofstede ranked the episode at No. 71 on the list.

-A device similar to that used to remotely operate Spock's brainless body is used in the episode "The Magnificent Ferengi" of Star Trek: Deep Space Nine to animate a cadaver.

-Swedish synthpop band S.P.O.C.K has featured "Mr. Spock's Brain" on their 1993 album "Five Year Mission".

 The rock band Phish performs a song entitled "Spock's Brain".

-The episode was referenced in Modern Principles: Microeconomics by Tyler Cowen and Alex Tabarrok of George Mason University as an example of how it is virtually impossible to have a command economy, in that not even Spock's brain could run an economy.